Do Go On - 314 - The Oak Island Mystery

 Yes.

-At one point, one of the platforms placed in the original shaft at 98 feet collapsed and dropped
+At one point, one of the platforms placed in the original shaft at 98 feet,

-even harder that's where they think the treasure is based on one translation
+that's where they think the treasurer is based on one translation of the stone,

 Yeah, maybe it's just saying be good to God or whatever.